toitware/ublox-gnss-driver/README.md

 # ublox-gnss

-Support for the u-blox M* GNSS receivers.
+Driver for the u-blox M* GNSS receivers.